International exchange of information

 On the initiative of the G20 group of countries, the OECD developed a 15-point Action Plan to address BEPS by multinational companies.
 It aims to adjust local tax regimes and DTTs to keep pace with globalisation and technical developments.

-Germany has already transposed some of the measures developed by the OECD or provided for by the European Union into domestic law, in particular concerning the international exchange of information in tax matters.
-Further, Germany introduced a restriction on the deductibility of royalty payments to related parties in certain cross-border situations where a preferential tax regime is considered harmful, applicable from 2018 onwards.
+Some jurisdictions of the European Union have already started implementing parts of the actions into their national law.
+Germany has already transposed some of the measures developed by the OECD or provided for by the European Union into domestic law, in particular rules concerning the international exchange of information in tax matters.
+Further, applicable from 2018 onwards, Germany introduced a restriction on the deductibility of royalty payments to related parties in certain cross-border situations where a preferential tax regime is considered harmful.

-In addition to the OECD proposals, Germany will also have to consider various standards as set forth by the European Union.
-The EU-ATAD must be implemented into local law in the main no later than 31 December 2018 and will generally be applied from 1 January 2019 onwards.
-In May 2017, the Council of the European Union further adopted a directive amending the EU-ATAD (ATAD II).
-The member states must transpose the ATAD II into local law by 31 December 2019 and apply it generally from 1 January 2020 onwards.
-However, the legislative procedure to implement these rules into local law has not yet commenced in Germany.
+In May 2017, the Council of the European Union further adopted a directive amending the EU-ATAD (ATAD II) to address hybrid mismatches.
+The member states must transpose the ATAD II into national law by 31 December 2019 and apply it generally from 1 January 2020 onwards.
+However, so far the legislative procedure to implement these rules into national law has not yet commenced in Germany.